bakame-php/dice-roller/README.md

 - `/` or `Arithmetic::DIV`;
 - `^` or `Arithmetic::EXP`;

 The value given must be a positive integer or `0`.
-If the value or the operator are not valid a `CanNotBeRolled` exception will be thrown.
+If the value or the operator are not valid a `Bakame\DiceRoller\CanNotBeRolled` exception will be thrown.

 ```php
 <?php